 Other medical conditions

 The presence of other medical conditions, like high blood pressure, may increase the risk of premature death.
-As a result, you will have to pay more for coverage.
-Similarly, if you are diabetic and smoke, you will probably get a high-risk classification and significantly higher rate.
+As a result, you will have to pay more for life insurance coverage.
+Similarly, if you are diabetic and smoke, you will probably get a high-risk classification and a significantly higher rate.

-What sort of questions do insurance companies ask someone with diabetes?
+What sort of questions do life insurance companies ask someone with diabetes?

-As part of the application process, insurers ask you several health-related questions.
-Diabetics, however, may have to answer a few extra questions related to their medical condition.
+As part of the application process, life insurance companies will ask you several health-related questions.
+Diabetics may have to answer a few extra questions related to their medical condition.

 Here are the examples of questions that insurance carriers may ask diabetics.